- AMA’s marriage equality stance slammed

 - New GP guide for prescribing benzodiazepines to help prevent ‘doctor shopping’

-This event is accredited for 40 RACGP QI&CPD Category 1 and 30 ACRRM PDP points.
+Join us for an active learning module which will address challenging issues in diagnosis and management in the general clinical setting.
+This module is accredited for RACGP QI&CPD 40 Category 1 points and 30 ACRRM PDP points.
 Other colleges are able to self-report the 6 hours of structured learning with the Certificate of Attendance issued after the Seminar.

 PROGRAM: CLICK HERE to download the latest program.